Short on time? For the key points of this article about flow state benefits, stick to the bold text and the conclusion.

 Feelings that would consume you under normal circumstances, such as pain, hunger and fatigue, simply don’t arise.
 You have a reduced awareness of your surroundings and your sense of time dilates.
 As a result, you’re able to fully focus on the activity at hand without observing emotions or potential distractions.

 That’s why people experience flow as a positive feedback loop.
 The triggers that cause flow get reinforced while in flow, making the experience even more powerful.

 The effects all boil down to a stronger focus on a narrow process.
-Surgeons, for example, describe that during challenging surgeries they are unaware of their surroundings.
-A car might crash into the adjacent room and they wouldn’t notice.
-Their attention is fully focused on the process and they only see and feel their hands.
+Surgeons, for example, describe that during challenging surgeries, they are unaware of their surroundings.
+A car might crash into the adjacent room but they wouldn’t notice.
+Their attention is fully focused on the process; they only see and feel their hands.

 In conclusion, actions and awareness merge when you experience flow.
 You’re fully focused on the task at hand while letting go of negative emotions, such as social fear, fatigue and self-criticism.
 The result is total immersion and utter happiness.

 Benefit 2: An accelerated path to mastery

 Thanks to the first benefit, a deeper focus and absence of inner criticism, you’ll learn faster in a flow state.
 One experiment, for example, showed a 230% increment in learning speed, another one, a staggering 490%.